KennthShang/PhaBOX/README.md

 ## Required Dependencies
 Detailed package information can be found in `webserver.yaml`

-If you want to use the gpu to accelerate the program please install the packages below:
+If you want to use the GPU to accelerate the program, please install the packages below:
 * cuda
 * Pytorch-gpu

-Search [pytorch](https://pytorch.org/) to find the correct cuda version based on your computer
+Search [pytorch](https://pytorch.org/) to find the correct Cuda version based on your computer

 ## Quick install
-*Note*: we suggest you to install all the package using conda (both [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://anaconda.org/) are ok).
+*Note*: we suggest you install all the packages using conda (both [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://anaconda.org/) are ok).

-After cloning this respository, you can use anaconda to install the **webserver.yml**.
-This will install all packages you need with cpu mode.
+After cloning this repository, you can use conda to install the **webserver.yml**.
+This will install all packages you need with CPU mode.
 The command is: `conda env create -f webserver.yml -n phabox`

 ### Prepare the database and environment
-Due to the limited size of the GitHub, we zip the database.
+Due to the limited size of GitHub, we zip the database.
 Before using phabox, you need to unpack them using the following commands.

-1. When you use PhaBOX at the first time
+1. When you use PhaBOX for the first time
 ```
 cd PhaBOX/
 conda env create -f webserver.yml -n phabox